opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-hot-threads.md

 ## Response

-Unlike majority of OpenSearch API responses, this response is in a text format.
+Unlike the majority of OpenSearch API responses, this response is in a text format.

 It consists of one section per each cluster node included in the response.